 Case Study: Torsion Axle Walking Beam Suspension

 The Walking Beam Suspension is not new, nor are Torsion Axles.
-They both have unique advantages, so what about putting them together? . . .
+They both have unique advantages and cool benefits, so what about putting them together? . . .
 For smallish trailers?
 Oh, but there are some interesting design challenges.

-On the other hand, I also like the natural damping of rubber and the ride quality found with torsion axles.
+On the other hand, I also like the simplicity and natural damping of rubber for ride quality found with torsion axles.
 They work best as single axles — especially on light duty trailers.
 Unfortunately, torsion axles don’t work effectively in tandem or triple because they don’t load share.
 Yeah, people do it, and sometimes it works out, but often there are related problems.
 Well, that’s a topic for another day.

-The driving question and objective for this project:
+The driving questions and objective for this project:

 Rubber with a Walking Beam Suspension

 To the question of combining benefits, the answer is YES.
 We built it.
 We are not the first at something like this, see Timbren’s Tandem, but we might be first for a DIY system with off-the-shelf axles.
 If you want to build one, you can get the plans at Mechanical Elements.com, but that’s not the purpose of this post.
 Today, it’s about the engineering and the design thoughts in developing the system.
-This is the Engineering Consulting side of new development.
+What goes into such a design?
+This is the Engineering Consulting side of new product development.

 I love systems that are deceptively simple.
 They look simple, and they seem to function so simply, but there is so much more behind the scenes.
 This Twin Torsion Walking Beam Suspension fits that deceptively simple category.
 See the Trailer Versatility article for other types.

-Designing A Walking Beam & Torsion Suspension For Smaller Trailers
+Designing In A Torsion Suspension For Smaller Trailers

 - Axles interact from one side of the trailer to the other.
 For instance, when the right axle goes over a bump, but the left side does not.
-How does the suspension handle side to side tilting of the axles?
+How will the new suspension handle side to side differing articulation of the axles?

-- Like 1, when encountering a bump on just one side of the trailer, how does the suspension handle axle misalignment?
-As the beam rocks, the axles actually move forward or backward.
-When this happens on only one side, then the trailer effectively steers to one side or the other.
+- Like #1, when encountering a bump on just one side of the trailer, how does the suspension handle axle misalignment?
+As the beam rocks, the axles actually move forward or backward just a bit.
+When this happens on only one side, then the trailer effectively steers itself.

 - When the walking beams rock at different angles — like a bump on the right but not on the left — how does the suspension handle the forces wanting to twist the axles?

 - With torsion axles specifically, as the torsion arms deflect, the load center of the axle moves.
 When dealing with 2 such axles on a teetering beam, the load balance around the pivot point also moves.
+Admittedly it’s not a lot, but 1″ in 15 is significant.
 How do you establish the balance point?

-- With all the load of a tandem axle arrangement focused on one pivot point, how do we distribute the load to the trailer frame?
-Single point loading on a beam means either big heavy beams, or dangerously high local loads.
+- With the full load of a tandem axle arrangement focused on one pivot point, how do we distribute the load to the trailer frame?
+Single point loading on a beam means either big heavy beams, or dangerously high local stress.

-Interestingly, the first 3 design considerations stem from one action condition.
-Looking deeply at everything usually saves time and money both in design and in prototyping.
+Interestingly, the first 3 design considerations stem from one functional condition.
+And, it’s a common condition, so it requires thinking.
+Looking deeply at everything gives understanding, and it saves both time and money in design as well as in prototyping.
 Let’s take each point now and discuss them.

 Side to Side Articulation

 This simplified illustration shows the condition of a walking beam suspension when only one side of the trailer encounters a bump.
-Passenger side stays on the ground, and driver side articulates so the front wheel is up on a bump (bump not shown).
-The bump shown is significant — like that of going up on a curb — but, it’s not unreasonable.
+The passenger side stays on the ground, while the driver’s side articulates — with the front wheel up.
+(Image does not show the object of the bump).
+The bump is significant, but not unreasonable — like going up on a curb.
+That kind of thing happens all the time.

-The theoretical walking beam easily handles these kinds of bumps, even 6″ high, without any trouble.
+The theoretical walking beam suspension easily handles these kinds of bumps, even 6″ high, without any trouble.

 One thing really nice about the walking beam suspension is the trailer frame only moves (lifts) half as much as the one wheel — as shown in this example.

 Take a minute to wrap your mind around what’s happening.
-The rocking beams holding the axles remain positioned to the trailer frame side beams while both axles are now skew to the frame horizontal.
+The rocking beams holding the axles remain positioned to the trailer frame side beams while both axles are now skew to the frame.
 That means the axles cannot have a rigid connection to the rocking beam.

 So the Question: How do you secure the axles to the walking beam while allowing for this hinging movement caused by the axle action?